cordje/animal-shelter-mapping-app/README.md

 - Promises and closures are used to handle application flow and asynchronous $http calls

-- separated angular controllers for each major task the application completes
+- separated angular services for each major task the application completes

 - jade templating for the front end